 - Launch Safari on your Mac.

-- Go to the Safari menu bar located at the top of the screen and click on Safari > Preferences.
+- Go to the Safari menu bar at the top of the screen and click on Safari > Preferences.

 - In the Safari settings or preferences window, click on the Advanced tab.